Roba-Geleta/Roba-Geleta/README.md

 ### 💼 What I'm Working On

-- 🔭 Currently, I’m developing my portfolio website: geleta.ca.
+- 🔭 Currently, I’m developing my portfolio website: [geleta.ca](https://www.geleta.ca/).
 Beyond a typical portfolio, I’m integrating hands-on projects within it.
 One current feature is a Financial Insights Platform that enables users to view and manage stock portfolios, analyze company financials, and engage with a community commenting system to foster discussions.
   - Technologies: ASP.NET Core, PostgreSQL, React, AWS, Google Cloud, and API integration.
-- 🤔 I’m actively looking for full-time positions in software engineering, where I can contribute my skills and grow professionally.
+- 🤔 I’m also actively looking for full-time positions in software engineering, where I can contribute my skills and grow professionally.